APS IH / August 2010

 If HHSC OGS and APS do not reach an agreement regarding the best alternative for the client, the APS supervisor or subject matter expert forwards the case, including notes outlining the discussion and points of disagreement, to the APS program administrator.

 Role of the APS Program Administrator

 The APS program administrator:

-• within seven calendar days, discusses relevant issues with the DADS Guardianship Services ROM or designee during the conference call, and tries to reach an agreement on the pending referral and the needs of the client.
+• within seven calendar days, discusses relevant issues with the HHSC Guardianship Services ROM or designee during the conference call, and tries to reach an agreement on the pending referral and the needs of the client.

 See Appendix V: Guardianship Memorandum of Understanding